Bask in the beauty and drama of remarkable upper voice repertoire through a broad range of choral music for sopranos and altos.

 What is the course about?

-Sought-after for her dynamic and engaging teaching style, and her wealth of choral and teaching experience, Amy is a passionate advocate for choral singing and choral conductor training.
+Sought-after for her dynamic and engaging teaching style, and her wealth of experience, Amy is a passionate advocate for choral singing and choral conductor training.
 With degrees in Piano Performance (UK) and a Doctorate in Choral Conducting (USA), Amy is the Director of Training for the Association of British Choral Directors and co-founder of the London International Choral Conducting Competition (LICCC).

 Find out more on Amy's website: amybebbington.co.uk